 Related: Pumpkin Crafts for Preschoolers

-I liked seeing the different way the students used the pumpkins to paint.
+I really enjoyed seeing the different way my students used the pumpkins to paint.
 Some painted by stamping the cutoff top of the pumpkin onto the paper.

 Others took the whole pumpkins and stamped with the bottoms.

-Once the kids painted with the pumpkins, I let them add the pumpkin pie spice.
+Once the kids painted with the pumpkins, I let them add the pumpkin pie spice to complete the art projects.
 Oh, they just loved this part!
 Some of them added just a touch of the spice, while others went a little wild with it.
 Either way, it made the artwork (and the classroom) smell delicious!